AndreaViolaCaroline/1dv610-assignment-L1/wind-speed-converter/README.md

 import { windwizard } from 'windwizard'

 windwizard({
+  fromUnit: 'kmh',
+  toUnit: 'ms',
-  from: 'kmh',
+  from: '100'
-  to: 'ms'
 })

 ### What are the options?

 In the options object you specify:

-- from = What unit do you want to convert *FROM*?
+- fromUnit = What unit do you want to convert *FROM*?
-- to = What unit do you want to conver *TO*?
+- toUnit = What unit do you want to conver *TO*?
+- value = What *value* do you want to convert *FROM*?